airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 Notice those `!default` flags?
 That `!default` flag means the variables will be set *only* if they don't have a value already.

-All of the variables assigned in [Bootstrap SASS's][bootstrap sass] `_variables.scss` file have a `!default` flag.
-That means we can override those variables by assigning our own values before we import Bootstrap.
+All of the variables assigned in this `_variables.scss` file have a `!default` flag.
+That means we can override any of these variables by assigning our own values before we import Bootstrap.

+### Overriding Bootstrap default variables

 Let's copy Bootstrap's `_variables.scss` file and make our own custom version: